lincc-frameworks/RCW_Hackathon_2025_LSDB/README.md

 - Crossmatch a large catalog of AGN with Rubin DP1 data
 - Run scientific analysis on lightcurves from Rubin DP1

+## Getting help

+During hackathon (and after), post any questions to [#lincc-frameworks-lsdb channel](https://discovery-alliance.slack.com/archives/C04610PQW9F) on the Discovery Alliance Slack, that we will monitor extra well to help with any potential problems.
+See also our [Getting help](https://docs.lsdb.io/en/latest/contact.html) page.

 ## Acknowledgements

 This project is supported by Schmidt Sciences.